-- has logical transitions that contribute to a fluid writing style. - has few, if any, grammatical, spelling or punctuation errors. - is submitted in the specified manner (word count, formatting, CANVAS AND HARD COPY) before the submission deadline.
-Fail Content Language used in the paper fails to convey the experience of a live performance. - Paper does not address all or most Critique/Writing Elements. - Paper lacks clear and/or persuasive interpretation and evaluation of the performance. - Paper fails to contextualize the performance within a larger context such as history, culture, or aesthetics.

-Writing Style &

-- Paper lacks logical transitions and contains ungrammatical sentences and Paper Submission spelling/punctuation errors that impede understanding.
-OR - It was not submitted in the specified manner (word count, formatting, CANVAS AND HARD COPY) before the submission deadline. - Assignments is very poor in quality OR was presented late or not at all.
-22
+Fail is submitted in the specified manner (word count, formatting, CANVAS AND HARD COPY) before the submission deadline.
+Content Language used in the paper fails to convey the experience of a live performance.
+Paper does not address all or most Critique/Writing Elements.
+Paper lacks clear and/or persuasive interpretation and evaluation of the performance.
+Paper fails to contextualize the performance within a larger context such as history, culture, or aesthetics.
+Writing Style & Paper Submission Paper lacks logical transitions and contains ungrammatical sentences and spelling/punctuation errors that impede understanding.
+OR It was not submitted in the specified manner (word count, formatting, CANVAS AND HARD COPY) before the submission deadline.
+Assignments is very poor in quality OR was presented late or not at all.